eunchanity/eunchanity.github.io/_posts/2020-07-06-Project-1-MTA.md

 -----

-# Identifying the Best NYC Regions
+# Identifying the Best NYC Regions <a name="identifying"></a>

-THe ideal participant will be one that supports the cause, shows up to the gala, and also makes a donation.
+The ideal participant will be one that supports the cause, shows up to the gala, and also makes a donation.
 Using US Census data for NYC, our team located the regions that would have this participant profile.

 ## A. Target Population <a name="target"></a>